13Bhagwant/todolist_java/README.md

-Edit README.MD and write the changes made in the project

 # MainActivity.java

 1. Add an AppBar menu that uses an 'add' button to open an item entry dialog to add new list entries.